dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

-If your destination table already exists and contains columns that have the same name as columns discovered by `dlt` but do not have matching datatypes, your load will fail and you will have to fix the column on the destination table first, or change the column name in your incoming data to something else to avoid a collission.
+If your destination table already exists and contains columns that have the same name as columns discovered by `dlt` but do not have matching datatypes, your load will fail and you will have to fix the column on the destination table first, or change the column name in your incoming data to something else to avoid a collision.

 If your destination table exists and already contains data, your load might also initially fail, since `dlt` creates special `non-nullable` columns that contains required mandatory metadata.
 Some databases will not allow you to create